techfocus3/resources/disk-imaging.md

 ![guymager launch screen](images/guymager-start.png)

 This screen lists all of your attached storage devices.
 You should see your USB thumb drive listed.
-In the "Linux device" column you should be able to locate the device file we have used in the `dd` and `ddrescue` tutorials.
+In the "Linux device" column you should see `USB DISK 2.0`.
+Guymager only allows one to create physical disk images - in other words - our USB thumb drive is partitioned into three mountable volumes.
+With `dd` and `ddrescue` we were creating logical images of specific volumes of the USB thumb drive.
+A physical image is most desireable from a preservation standpoint as it is the most complete capture possible.
 Right click anywhere on the row for this device and choose "acquire image" from the contextual menu.

 ![guymager acquire image screen](images/guymager-acquire.png)